"You must be this tall to ride..."

-7. Squeezed: Profitability Management & CRaP Prevention led by Kelly Miller (Flywheel Digital)
+7. Squeezed: Profitability Management & CRaP Prevention led by Alex McCord (Flywheel Digital)

 In this session, you will learn a) what drives profitability and how Amazon sets price, including the new era of channel management, b) how Amazon calculates profitability and what is and is not negotiable, how Amazon thinks about profitability vs. how manufacturers think about it and how they’re different and d) how to design products for eCommerce and cut costs.

-8. The Brand Protection & Pricing Strategies Most Effective in the eCommerce Age led by Daren Garcia & Sarah Long (Vorys) and Chris Perry (Edge by Ascential)
+8. Protecting Brand Equity in the eCommerce Age led by Daren Garcia (Vorys) & Sarah Long (Euclid Law)

-In this session, you will learn – from Vorys’ eControl attorneys and a fellow practitioner who successfully countered channel conflict – the strategies, business policies and practices and enforcement techniques recommended to lawfully control your brands online by removing harmful sellers and poor quality products and preventing price, profitability and brand equity erosion, as well as insight into the problems that arise when companies fail to recognize the new paradigms at play and how they have disrupted traditional brand protection practices.
+In this session, you will learn from experienced attorneys the strategies, business policies and practices and enforcement techniques recommenced to protect your brand equity in today’s market, as well as insight into the problems that arise when companies fail to recognize the new paradigms at play and how they have disrupted traditional brand protection and distribution practices.”